In hindsight, chronic fatigue was

 and I respected his efforts to work

-with me when it would have been only
+day when it would have been only

 too easy to lose the plot.
-10 flight

-hours a day in the yellow Hillers;
+hours flying a day, hunting in the

-all day every day; at the end of a
+October - at the end of a busy

-busy mustering/mining survey season;
+mustering/mining survey season;

-ambient temperatures rising above 35
+oppressive ambient temperatures rising above 35

 degrees C and tropical rainy season